freenas/freenas-docs/userguide/storage.rst

 **Clone Snapshot:** prompt for the name of the clone to create.
 The clone will be a writable copy of the snapshot.
-Since a clone is really a dataset which can be mounted, the clone will appear in the "Active Volumes" tab, instead of the "Periodic Snapshots" tab, and will have the word *clone* in its name.
+Since a clone is really a dataset which can be mounted, the clone will appear in the :guilabel:`Active Volumes` tab, instead of the :guilabel:`Periodic Snapshots` tab, and will have the word *clone* in its name.

 **Destroy Snapshot:** a pop-up message will ask you to confirm this action.
 Child clones must be destroyed before their parent snapshot